brimdata/zed/zng/docs/spec.md

 completely captured by the type ID.
 Values merely encode the value information consistent with the referenced type ID.

-Since type definitions are carried in-band in a ZNG stream, the entire stream must generally be processed in-order to maintain accurate and complete information on types.
-To facilitate random access into large stored ZNG streams, a stream may also be optionally organized into a sequence of "frames", each of which has an independent type context and can thus be processed correctly without first processing the entire preceding stream.
-This benefit comes at the cost of some additional overhead -- the space consumed by frame boundary markers and repeated type definitions.

 ## 2. ZNG Binary Format (BZNG)

 The BZNG binary format is based on machine-readable data types with an